PacktPublishing/Minimal-CMake/ch3/part-6/README.md

 # ch3/part-6

-Showing an example of setting properties on a third-party dependency, added with `FetchContent`.
+Shows an example of setting properties on a third-party dependency, added with `FetchContent`.

 ## Visual Studio Code Debugging